 Social Contract Theory and School Behaviour Management

 The language of social contract theory maps naturally onto the challenge of establishing and maintaining expectations in schools.
 A classroom in which rules are negotiated rather than simply imposed mirrors the contractarian insight that legitimate authority requires the consent of those governed by it.
-William Glasser (1998), in Choice Theory, argued that almost all behaviour in school is purposeful: pupils act to meet one or more of five basic needs, which he identified as survival, belonging, power, freedom, and fun.
-When school rules are experienced as external impositions that frustrate these needs, pupils resist them.
+William Glasser (1998), in Choice Theory, argued that almost all behaviour in school is purposeful: learners act to meet one or more of five basic needs, which he identified as survival, belonging, power, freedom, and fun.
+When school rules are experienced as external impositions that frustrate these needs, learners resist them.
 When rules are co-constructed in ways that address these needs, compliance becomes rational rather than merely enforced.
 Glasser's approach to behaviour management is, in effect, a Lockean model: authority is legitimate only when it serves the genuine interests of those subject to it.

 The contrast with Lee Canter's (1976) Assertive Discipline model is instructive.
-Canter argued that teachers have a right to teach and pupils have a right to learn, and that clear non-negotiable boundaries, enforced consistently with known consequences, protect both rights.
+Canter argued that teachers have a right to teach and learners have a right to learn, and that clear non-negotiable boundaries, enforced consistently with known consequences, protect both rights.
 This is closer to a Hobbesian position: the teacher as sovereign whose authority creates the conditions in which productive activity becomes possible.
 Both models have attracted substantial research attention, and both have demonstrable classroom utility.
-The relevant question is not which model is correct in the abstract, but which best fits the particular community of pupils, parents, and staff who constitute a given school.
+The relevant question is not which model is correct in the abstract, but which best fits the particular community of learners, parents, and staff who constitute a given school.

 Restorative justice approaches, introduced into UK schools from the mid-2000s, represent a third contractarian model.
 Belinda Hopkins (2004) described restorative justice in schools as a process of repairing harm and rebuilding relationships after a rule has been broken, rather than simply applying a sanction.
 Where punitive approaches treat rule-breaking as a violation of the school's authority, restorative approaches treat it as a rupture in the relational contract between the individuals involved, and between those individuals and their community.
 Conferences bring together the person who caused harm and those affected by it, to agree on what needs to happen to put things right.
 This approach treats the social contract not as a fixed document but as a living agreement that must be renewed after each breach.